thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 1. Open the **MyASUS** app, navigate to **Customization** → **GPU Settings**, and select **Standard** mode (may also appear as _Optimus Mode_ or _Hybrid Mode_).
 2. Save changes and reboot **before** installing NixOS.

+> NOTE: You CANNOT currently switch the graphics mode except inside Windows and in the MyASUS app!
+As long as this is the case, compleatly removing the Windows partition is not recommended in case you need to switch the graphics mode again in the future.

 ### Backup the EFI Partition (CRUCIAL FOR DUAL BOOT)

 NixOS generally recommends a 1 GB EFI System Partition (ESP).
 While it's often possible to use an existing, smaller partition (like your 260 MB Windows-created ESP), this carries a significant space limitation.
 Because of this, and especially if you have existing EFI entries from other operating systems like Fedora or Windows, **it's highly recommended to back up your current EFI partition before proceeding with the NixOS installation**.
 You'll perform this essential backup step from the NixOS live USB environment.